BryanDedeur/ocean-ai-sim/README.md

 # Ocean AI Sim

 Oceanic agents navigating around obstacles with two path planning techniques, graph based planning (AStar) and artificial poteltial field planning.
-The agents in this simulation move with a custom simple 2D oriented physics.
+The agents in this simulation move with a custom 2D oriented physics and can be controlled both by the user or autonomously with a queue of actions.

 WebGL Demo: https://bryandedeur.github.io/ocean-ai-sim/Builds